gokayfem/ComfyUI_VLM_nodes/SECURITY.md

 Use the equivalent secret manager or service environment mechanism for a persistent installation.
 Do not commit a `.env` file, workflow containing an old key, shell script containing a key, or copied ComfyUI log.

+Web search is disabled by default.
+Enabling it sends the request content to the selected provider's server-side search system and may have separate retention, regional-availability, and billing terms.
+Treat it as an explicit data-sharing choice; do not enable it for content that is outside those terms.

 ## Legacy workflows